channelaccess/ca/README.md

 new Context(properties);
 ```

-The context's resources (= network sockets and allocated memory) should be disposed of when the context is no longer
+The context's resources (= network sockets and allocated memory) are disposed of when the context is no longer
 required.
-This can be achieved by callling the `close` method.
+This can be achieved by calling the `close` method.

 ```
 context.close();
 ```

-Alternatively as the Context implements the Java `AutoCloseable` interface it can also be used inside a
+Alternatively, as the Context implements the Java `AutoCloseable` interface, it can also be used inside a
 try-with-resources statement to ensure that the context's resources are automatically disposed when the
-context is no longer in scope.
+context hoes out of scope.

 ```
 try ( Context context = new Context)